scaleway/terraform-provider-scaleway/.github/contributing/common_reviews_items.md

 - [ ] __Skips Exists Function__: Implementing a resource `Exists` function is extraneous as it often duplicates resource `Read` functionality.
 Ensure `d.SetId("")` is used to appropriately trigger resource recreation in the resource `Read` function.
 - [ ] __Skips id Attribute__: The `id` attribute is implicit for all Terraform resources and does not need to be defined in the schema.

-The below are style-based items that _may_ be noted during review and are recommended for simplicity, consistency, and quality assurance:
+Below are style-based items that _may_ be noted during review and are recommended for simplicity, consistency, and quality assurance:

 - [ ] __Avoids CustomizeDiff__: Usage of `CustomizeDiff` is generally discouraged.
 - [ ] __Implements Error Message Context__: Returning errors from resource `Create`, `Read`, `Update`, and `Delete` functions should include additional messaging about the location or cause of the error for operators and code maintainers by wrapping with [`fmt.Errorf()`](https://godoc.org/golang.org/x/exp/errors/fmt#Errorf).